WithHolm/d-buddy/instructions.md

 - [x] add is_reply to header in details view. this also needs to be shown in main view with a simple glyph
    - example: [timetamp] [glyph if is_reply] ....rest of data like it is now
 - [x] fix header in details view: it should be at top besides "Message Details [...↓]" suggestion "Message details [data above or below thingy] {sender} -> {recipient}|{serial}->{reply_serial if is_reply}|{member}:{path}"
-   - [] details pane: this can be on the line below "details view".
+   - [x] details pane: this can be on the line below "details view".
-   - [] details pane: remove the --- Header --- and header info below it
+   - [x] details pane: remove the --- Header --- and header info below it
 - [x] currently you can scroll past the bottom of details view. make sure to disable scroll down or up if the bottom/top is reached.
 - [] add serial to listview between timestamp and sender, reply_serial if is_reply
 - [] filtering should pop up as a text input field in the middle of screen.
    - [] add keymaps for filtering during filter view: esc: clear filter, enter: apply filter, tab: autofilter
-- [] BUGFIX before anything else! no keys will work untill i have pressed up or down in main view
+- [x] BUGFIX before anything else! no keys will work untill i have pressed up or down in main view
 ### Grouping
-- [] currently it groups by sender. please allow to group by member, path, serial and NONE. use "g" to toggle grouping. it should come up as a selector box in the middle of the screen.
+- [x] currently it groups by sender. please allow to group by member, path, serial and NONE. use "g" to toggle grouping. it should come up as a selector box in the middle of the screen.
+ - [] group selector list should be able to be scrolled up and down using the arrow keys. (up/down arrow keys)